these countries have already approved it

 Bahrain

 Bahrain announced in May the opening of a registry so that some of the most vulnerable groups against COVID-19 could receive a third dose of the COVID-19 vaccine, the official Bahrain News Agency reported.
 Among them were people over 50, first responders, people with obesity, low immunity or other underlying health conditions.
-The second dose of Sinopharm must be six months after the booster dose.
+Six months after the second dose of Sinopharm to receive the booster dose.

 United Arab Emirates

-The United Arab Emirates, which already has nearly 70% of the population fully vaccinated, also offers a booster dose six months after the second injection, . reported.
+The United Arab Emirates also offers a booster dose six months after the second injection, . reported.
 It may be from Pfizer or Sinopharm, which was the vaccine they initially applied on a large scale, according to the agency.

 France